algolia/instantsearch/docs/documentation.md

   <div class="requirements js-toggle-requirements">
 The attribute defined in `attributeName` must be defined as an [attributesForFaceting](https://www.algolia.com/doc/rest#param-attributesForFaceting) in your index configuration.

+The values inside this attribute must be JavaScript numbers and not strings.
   </div>
 </div>